rakeshpedapudi07/real-time-face-recognition-deep-learning/README.md

-# Real-time-face-recognition-Deep-learning
+# Real-time Face Recognition (Deep Learning)

-Deep learning based real-time face recognition using OpenCV.
+Deep learning-based real-time face recognition using OpenCV.

 ---

 ## Project Overview

 This project implements a **real-time face recognition system** using deep learning and OpenCV.
 It detects faces from a live webcam feed, extracts facial embeddings using a pre-trained neural network, and recognizes known individuals with a confidence score.